Howes Street Business Center, First Floor

 Office in Centennial Hall, First Floor

 University charges are due by the date specified on the bill.
 Due dates are the 10th of each month unless the 10th falls on a weekend or holiday, then the due date is the following business day.
 All payments should be in U.S. currency.
 Mailed payments must reach the University Cashier’s Office, 6015 Campus Delivery, by 4:00 p.m.
-(MST) on the due date.
+(MT) on the due date.
 Payments by check are processed when received – postmarks do not apply and future dates are not honored.
 Online payments must be made by 4:00 p.m.
-(MST) on the due date for the payment to be considered timely.
+(MT) on the due date for the payment to be considered timely.
 Penalties for late payment include holds on University services and a monthly 1.5% payment deferral charge of the past due balance.
 Penalties are initiated for the purpose of encouraging prompt payment.

 Student Account Notes

 Students are responsible for all charges on their account and arrangement of payments due.
-Payments should only be made when a balance due exists on an account, unless the CSU Payment Plan is being utilized.
+Payments should only be made when a balance due exists on an account, unless the CSU Prepayment Plan is being utilized.
 In general, overpayments will not be applied to the student’s account and will be returned within two weeks if no additional charges are posted to the account.

 Students who are sponsored by a third party may request direct billing to the sponsor for tuition, fees, and other related educational expenses.
 Detailed information on sponsor billing is available upon request from the Accounts Receivable/Sponsor Billing Office.
 Arrangements for sponsor billing, and acceptance of the Sponsored Student Billing Agreement and FERPA, must be made prior to the student account due dates to prevent payment deferral charges from being assessed.

-The “Billing and Tax Information” section in RAMweb provides more information on billing statements, paying your bill, accepted payment methods, CSU Payment Plan, direct deposit refund sign up and Tuition Statement tax information (Form 1098-T).
+The “Billing and Tax Information” section in RAMweb provides more information on billing statements, paying your bill, accepted payment methods, CSU Prepayment Plan, direct deposit refund sign up and Tuition Statement tax information (Form 1098-T).

 Once a student is no longer considered to be enrolled, billing will switch from eBilling to paper statements unless otherwise requested by the student with the Accounts Receivable Office.
-While the account is still being held at the university, monthly billing statements regarding any past due balances owed to the university will be mailed to the primary address on file for the student.
+While the past due account is still being held at the university, monthly billing statements regarding any past due balances owed to the university will be mailed to the primary address on file for the student.
 It is the student's responsibility to maintain correct addresses (mailing and email) with CSU at all times (refer to Address Updates).